MicrosoftDocs/defender-docs/articles/defender-for-cloud/agentless-code-scanning.md

 - **No binary scanning**: The system scans only code and Infrastructure-as-Code (IaC) files.
 - **Scan frequency**: It scans repositories every 3-4 days.
-- **Repository size**: It limits scanning to repositories under 1 GB.
+- **Repository size**: It limits scanning to repositories under 100 MB.
 - **Branch coverage**: Scans cover only the default (main) branch.
 - **Tool customization**: You can't customize scanning tools.